Thursday, March 26, 2026

 And the angel said unto me, wherefore did thou marvel?
 I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and ten horns.

-This verse can be broken down into 3 characters: the angel, the woman and the beast.
+This verse can be broken down into 4 characters: John, the angel, the woman and the beast.
 The verse reflects a mystery which surrounds the woman, followed by another mystery which surrounds the beast of ten horns.
 The mystery of the woman is fairly simple, the woman is a commercially corrupt trader, a great city which rules over the kings of the earth in the latter days.
 The mystery of the beast with the seven heads and ten horns is a bit more complex.

-The angel: the angel is one of the seven angel with one of the seven vials.
+The angel: the angel is one of the seven angels with one of the seven vials.
 His mission was to carry John into the wilderness and show him the judgement of the great (English: prostitute / harlot: - Greek: πόρνης ..... commercially corrupt one) who sits on many waters, fornicating with the kings of the earth: 17:1.

 In this verse, the angel has already given John a clue; the beast carries the woman; he bears her weight.
 We discover in verse 9 that the woman is carried upon the seven heads of the beast, like a glittery crown.
 She neither directs nor steers the path of the beast, she is carried, propped up like a queen.
 From her royal seating arrangement, the woman reigns over the kings of the earth in the last days

 The mystery of the woman: In verses 1-6 we were given spiritual insight about the woman.
-In the very first verse, John described the woman as commercially corrupt, sitting on many waters which is interpreted by the angel, as peoples, multitudes, nations and tongues.
+In the very first verse, John described the woman as commercially corrupt, sitting on many waters which is interpreted by the angel, as peoples, multitudes, nations and tongues: 17:15.
 Her reach is vast, international, spreading over a global market.
 She fornicates with the kings of the earth who are willing co-conspirators, aligning themselves to her, making the inhabitants of the earth drunk, with her vile intoxications: R 17:2; 18:3.

 John was taken by the spirit into the wilderness.
 It is here where he sees the woman and the beast with seven heads and ten horns.
 We already know from Daniel 7 and Revelation 13:1-4 that the beast represents a kingdom.
-This gives us the location where the woman and her companion, the beast kingdom, are found - in the wilderness, the desert.
+This gives us the location where the woman and her companion, the beast kingdom, are found - in the barren wilderness, the desert.

 The woman carries a golden cup full of vile things: her abominations and fornications aka: spiritual immorality.
 She is decked in gold, and pearls and precious stones, and arrayed in royal colors of ancient Mesopotamian prestige; scarlet and purple.
 Purple represents carnal wealth and royalty, once worn by Kings, and those in the kings court who held religious power: the sorcerers, wise men and seers.
-The scarlet that she wears represents sin, bloodshed and violence; connecting her to the scarlet beast, who is further connected to the red dragon - who also has seven heads and ten horns R 12:3.
+The scarlet that she wears represents sin, war, bloodshed and violence; connecting her to the scarlet beast, who is further connected to the red dragon - who also has seven heads and ten horns R 12:3.

 The woman becomes drunk with the blood of martyrs of Christ Jesus, and the blood of the saints, delirious with world power during the great tribulation period.
 The next chapter explains that one of her many transports are slaves and, the souls of men.
 Chapter 18 tells us the woman is a merchant port, transporting captives as part of her commodities.